What you need to eat to strengthen immunity: expert advice

 He participates in vital physiological processes, regulates the immune response and suppresses inflammation.
 In China, COVID-19 patients were given a dietary supplement with selenium, and they saw a slowdown in the spread of the virus throughout the body.
 The recommended dose based on research results is 300 mcg per day (exceeding it may cause intoxication).
 Health experts recommend a daily dose of 55 mcg for both sexes.

 Selenium is found in plant and animal products.
 Its amount in 1 Brazil nut exceeds the daily dose.
 It can also be obtained from a glass (100 g) of whole oats or 3 slices of whole spelled bread, as well as from 100-150 g of fresh tuna or salmon.

-Zinc is essential for the immune system, it also prevents the penetration of infection into tissues and enhances the effect of antioxidants.
+Zinc is essential for the immune system as it prevents the penetration of infection into tissues and enhances the effect of antioxidants.
 A new review has demonstrated the beneficial effects of zinc on airway inflammation.

 The scientifically based daily dose of zinc is 25 mg.
 The Ministry of Health recommends 8 mg per day for women and 11 mg for men.
-It is contained in 2 tbsp. l. whole sesame pastes, in seeds, including pumpkin seeds, in pine nuts and cashews.
+This amount is contained in 2 tbsp. l. whole sesame paste, in seeds, including pumpkin seeds, in pine nuts and cashews.
 The daily dose of seeds or nuts is 30 g.